trifectatechfoundation/trifectatech-website/content/initiatives/privilege-boundary.md

 ]

 blogposts = [
-    "Frequently Asked Questions about sudo-rs",
+    "Canonical releases Ubuntu 25-10 with sudo-rs as the default sudo", "Frequently Asked Questions about sudo-rs",
     "Memory-safe sudo to become the default in Ubuntu", "A new home for memory safe sudo",